jhburns/3GCI/Documentation/Profile.md

 ## Content
 Besides the profiles on the about section, content can be added to */content/about.md* under the config section like a normal blog.

+## Advanced
+The description only shows up on larger sized screens or larger to save space.